anuragdandge/Assignments/OOP/Exam.md

 -------------

+# UNIT 3
-## Q .
+### Q .
 Explain static data member and static member function
 In C++, a static data member is a class member that is shared by all instances of the class, rather than being unique to each instance.
 A static member function is a class member function that can be called without an instance of the class.

 Here's an example of a class with a static data member and a static member function: